ghchinoy/gen/README.md

 Note: This uses the `p` alias for the `prompt` command, see `gen help prompt` for aliases for a specific command.

-If you have [Anthropic's models activated from Model Garden](https://console.cloud.google.com/vertex-ai/model-garden?pageState=(%22galleryStateKey%22:(%22f%22:(%22g%22:%5B%22providers%22%5D,%22o%22:%5B%22ANTHROPIC%22%5D),%22s%22:%22%22))), you can also use the model name in the `--model` (or `-m`) flag, the example below is for [Claude 3 Haiku](https://console.cloud.google.com/vertex-ai/publishers/anthropic/model-garden/claude-3-haiku):
+If you have [Anthropic's models activated from Model Garden](https://console.cloud.google.com/vertex-ai/model-garden?pageState=(%22galleryStateKey%22:(%22f%22:(%22g%22:%5B%22providers%22%5D,%22o%22:%5B%22ANTHROPIC%22%5D),%22s%22:%22%22))), you can also use the model name in the `--model` (or `-m`) flag, the example below is for [Claude 3 Haiku](https://console.cloud.google.com/vertex-ai/publishers/anthropic/model-garden/claude-3-haiku).
+The tool uses the `aiplatform` SDK for these models.

 ```bash
 gen p -m claude-3-haiku@20240307 "say something nice to me"